minecraftforum/rules-archive/rules/servers/rules.markdown

 * Only threads looking for specific servers, staff members, builders, or ideas are allowed
 * General server advertisement threads are not allowed
 * Copy-Paste Replies are not allowed, replies must be relevant to the thread
-* Replies to a topic may only be made up to 7 days after the last post by the OP.
+* Replies to a topic may only be made up to 7 days after the last post by the OP
-* Replies must use words, using pictures that contain all the text is not allowed.
+* Replies must use words, using pictures that contain all the text is not allowed
-* Replies to a topic must follow the guidelines outlined in the original post.
+* Replies to a topic must follow the guidelines outlined in the original post

 #### Server Administration

 * Bumping once every 48 hours on your support-related topic is allowed
     * This is only this section, and only if there are no replies from other people after that time
-* Posting "there is a plugin/mod for that" without linking that to the post is not allowed.
+* Posting "there is a plugin/mod for that" without linking that to the post is not allowed
 * Necroing (posting on an old thread) is not encouraged.
-* Read the pinned topics before posting to avoid unneeded spam for questions that are addressed in those topics.
+* Read the pinned topics before posting to avoid unneeded spam for questions that are addressed in those topics

 #### Custom Server Software